 Geranium essential oil is great for controlling mood swings as it promotes positive health and emotions.
 It also contains natural sedative properties, which makes it great for increasing sleep quality and promoting relaxation.

-Geranium essential oil can be used in a diffuser, or rubbed on the hands and inhaled deeply.
+Geranium essential oil can be used in a diffuser, or rubbed on the hands and smelled deeply.
 It can also be used topically on the skin when diluted with a carrier oil.

 How To Use Essential Oils for SAD Symptoms